-The committee's main focus at the beginning of 2004 will be on its proposal regarding attorneys of record and representation in district justice proceedings.
-The committee will also continue to work with the Civil and Criminal Procedural Rules Committees on a number of matters of mutual concern.
-AOPC
+The committee's main focus at the beginning of 2005 will be continued revisions to the rules in response to the passage of Act defend in civil actions.
+It will also continue to work with the Civil and Criminal Procedural Rules Committees on a number of matters of mutual concern.